 Discuss with your doctor or nurse if the implant is safe for you.

 Possible side effects

-The contraceptive implant can cause changes in your periods (menstrual bleeding patterns) such as irregular bleeding, bleeding between periods, longer periods, spotting or no bleeding at all.
-These changes in your periods does not affect its contraceptive effect.
+The implant can cause changes in your periods (menstrual bleeding patterns) such as irregular bleeding, bleeding between periods, longer periods, spotting or no bleeding at all.
+These changes in your periods do not affect its contraceptive effect.
 The irregular bleeding often settles with time but if it is severe and persistent, tell your doctor or nurse.

 Other side effects